wattsjake/ece3710-notes/docs/source/project.rst

    invader is destroyed or when the game is over.
 The sound for each of these three events shall be different and (except for game over) shall not exceed 250 milliseconds.
+16. When the start button is pressed, the display may also show four equally spaced 14x8 pixel shields.
+If a laser burst hits a shield, one pixel of that shield should be removed.
+17. If the front row of space invaders ever overlaps the shields, the shields are removed.
+18. At random times, a flying saucer may cross the screen behind the array of invaders.
+Hitting the saucer with a laser burst scores 50 points.
+19. Use three or four rows of invaders instead of two.
+20. Use two images for the invaders and alternate (animate) them each time the invaders move (See below).

 Dependencies
 ************